House Hunting: Plot

 After being terrified by a vision, Jason admits to his father that he hit a jogging woman with his car, rather than a deer.
 It is revealed that she was an occupant of the house.
 Don leaves the Hayses bound and attempts to leave the property on his own.
 When he returns that night, he admits he reached the road and starts to free them, but Susan, fearing him, attacks and kills him with an axe.
 Afterward, the house stops providing food for them, and Charlie becomes erratic.
 At the house, the ghost of the woman Jason killed attacks him and chokes him to death.
-Charlie snaps after a vision of himself convinces him that Susan has told Emmy about his part in her mother's murder - in fact Susan has told Emmy that it was a suicide.
-Suspecting Susan of stealing their food, he beats her to death with a stew can.
+Charlie snaps after a vision of himself convinces him that Susan has told Emmy about his part in her mother's murder - in fact, Susan has told Emmy that it was a suicide.
+Suspecting Susan for stealing their food, he beats her to death with a stew can.
 Emmy and Hanna flee with him in pursuit, convinced that killing Hanna will allow them to leave.
-Charlie kills Hanna, but he is in turn shot by Emmy.
+Charlie kills Hanna but is in turn shot by Emmy.

 Finally making it to the road, Emmy comes across another family.
 They bring her into the car and drive back to the house.
-Emmy realises there are two families there to see the house, and panics, but as they are distracted by the ghosts, she is pulled aside and her tongue cut out by the Realtor with a pair of scissors, and the cycle begins anew.
+Emmy realises there are two families there to see the house and panics, but as they are distracted by the ghosts, she is pulled aside and her tongue cut out by the Realtor with a pair of scissors, and the cycle begins anew.